TAS

 Museum at Inveresk:

-The story of a man who loved Tasmania and its wild places.
+To July 20 This Vanishing World: Photography of Olegas Truchanas is the story of a man who loved Tasmania and its wild places.
 For 20 years, Olegas Truchanas explored Tasmania’s wild places, pushing his body and practice to the limit.
 Motivated by a love of nature and natural beauty, his legacy is a story told in images.
 Through the lens of his camera, This Vanishing World shares the journey of Truchanas and his campaign for Tasmanians to have greater awareness of their incredible home state – alongside the major influence he left on the wilderness photographers who followed him.
 Free entry.

 Art Gallery at Royal Park:

-QVMAG is proud to present the first-ever public exhibition of the works of much-loved Tasmanian artist Michael McWilliams.
-McWilliams is one of Australia’s most successful and widely recognised artists.
+To May 25 Gentle Protagonist: Art of Michael McWilliams.
+QVMAG is proud to present the first-ever public exhibition of the works of much-loved Tasmanian artist Michael McWilliams, one of Australia’s most successful and widely recognised artists.
 His quirky and whimsical landscapes, depicting wildlife, and domestic and feral species, in Tasmanian bushland, farmyards, gardens and houses, have captivated audiences around Australia and internationally.
-His works project a great affection for his subjects and while often humorous, can also carry a darker observation on human effects on the environment.
-The exhibition and companion publication will be the first holistic survey of McWilliams’ art, exploring his life and career, his place in the canon of Australian and international art, and his empathy with the wildlife and natural environment of Tasmania.
+McWilliams’ works project a great affection for his subjects and while often humorous, can also carry a darker observation on human effects on the environment.
+The exhibition is the first holistic survey of McWilliams’ art, exploring his life and career, his place in the canon of Australian and international art, and his empathy with the wildlife and natural environment of Tasmania.
 Free entry.

-Michael McWilliams, A Pointed Reminder, 2021
+Michael McWilliams, A Pointed Reminder

 Sawtooth ARI